Biplab-Dutta/personal_site/_posts/2022-05-15-form-validation.md

 var email = EmailAddress('abc@gmail.com');
 ```

 then immediately, the passed in string will go through our validation logic and either return `ValueFailure` or `String`.
-Also, notice that we are extending our `EmailAddress` class with [Equatable](https://pub.dev/packages/equatable) to enforce value equality over reference equality which requires us to override the `props` getter.
+Also, notice that we are extending our `EmailAddress` class with [Equatable][] to enforce value equality over reference equality which requires us to override the `props` getter.

 And this is it.

 Now, we do the same thing for the `Password` class too.
 The validation logic will only differ and the rest remains the same.
 Also, we will need to add another redirecting constructor in our `ValueFailure` union class.
 Therefore, our `value_failure.dart` and `password.dart` would look like this:

+{: file='value_failure.dart'}

 ```dart
 import 'package:freezed_annotation/freezed_annotation.dart';